raikasdev/betteruptime-js/README.md

 Built with TypeScript, strongly typed\* and JSDoc'd.
 [Documentation](https://raikasdev.github.io/betteruptime-js/)

 \* = This project is still work-in-progress, and some APIs are not fully typed yet.
-See more in the [API Support][#api-support] section.
+See more in the [API Support](https://github.com/raikasdev/betteruptime-js#api-support) section.

 ## Installation